PDF(117.0 KB) View with Adobe Reader on a variety of devices

 When your CER/CUCM configuration is complete, you must test all sites to ensure that each site receives the correct PSAP, and the PSAP sees the correct information.
 The test is simple; dial 911 and say something, such as:

-I am testing a new emergency responding solution.
+“This is a test of a new emergency response solution.
 Could you please let me know what call back number and address you see and for what area or town your response unit is listed?”

 The PSAP answers your questions, and you can adjust your configuration, as needed.
-Be sure to let the PSAP know if you plan to call back more than once, and/or whether testing is complete.
-This keeps the PSAP informed and allows them to decide if they should dispatch any emergency responses for other 911 calls.
+Be sure to let the PSAP know if you plan to call back more than once, and/or whether the tests are complete.
+This keeps the PSAP informed and allows them to decide if they need to dispatch any emergency responses for other 911 calls.

-This document should make the CER configuration and architecture easier to comprehend.
+This document makes the CER configuration and architecture easier to comprehend.
 The CER documentation can help with the configuration and explain each feature with more detail.